taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 **Basically this happens when we want to read data from a socket using epoll/kqueue:**

-1. We create an event queue by calling the syscall `epoll_create` or `kqueue`
+1. We create an event queue by calling the syscall `epoll_create` or `kqueue`.
-2. We ask the OS for a file descriptor representing a network socket
+2. We ask the OS for a file descriptor representing a network socket.
-3. We register an interest in `Read` events on this socket with a second syscall to register our interest with the event queue we created in (1)
+3. We register an interest in `Read` events on this socket with a second syscall to register our interest in the event queue we created in (1).
-4. Next, we call, `epoll_wait` or `kevent` to wait for an event - this will block (suspend) the thread it's called on.
+4. Next, we call `epoll_wait` or `kevent` to wait for an event.
+This will block (suspend) the thread it's called on.
-5. When the event is ready, our thread is unblocked (resumed) and we return from our call to "wait" with data about what event occurred.
+5. When the event is ready, our thread is unblocked (resumed) and we return from our "wait" call with data about what event occurred.
 6. We call `read` on the socket we created in 2.

 ## Completion based event queues